LeahYudaikin/nodeJs-project/README.md

-# Welcome to the README of the Node.js Project for Coordination System
+# Node.js Project for Coordination System

 ## Project Description
 This project is developed to allow help seekers to submit requests and volunteers to volunteer to assist with these requests.
 The system provides a server-side API interface for managing various data within the system.